Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Introduction

-One of the fundamental issues recently observed is that the educed impedance depends on the wave propagation direction relative to the mean flow, which constitutes a violation of the locally reacting hypothesis.
+One of the fundamental issues recently observed is that educed impedance depends on the direction of wave propagation relative to the mean flow, which constitutes a violation of the locally reacting hypothesis.
 This behaviour has been systematically captured by different laboratory facilities using both inverse and direct methods, as summarised by \citet{boden2016Effect}. \citet{renou2011Failure} were the first to demonstrate such discrepancies and attributed them to a failure of the Ingard--Myers boundary condition.
-Since then, other studies have suggested that an additional degree of freedom is necessary to fully characterise acoustic liners in the presence of flow, such as a thin boundary layer~\citep{brambley2011well}, shear stress at the wall~\citep{auregan2018stress, weng2018Flow}, or viscosity~\citep{khamis2017acoustics}.
-In general, this additional degree of freedom is fitted to experimental data in a way that removes the impedance dependence on the propagation direction.
-However, the proposed experimental procedures would yield this result for any additional degree of freedom, irrespective of its physical meaning. \citet{spillere2020Experimentally} subsequently proposed an experimental routine to evaluate the accuracy of these novel boundary conditions.
-Results obtained suggested that none of the boundary conditions currently available in the literature are capable of correctly predicting the acoustic wavenumber beyond the data they were fitted to.
-In a different approach, \citet{nark2018assessment} found that by multiplying the mean flow velocity by a fitting coefficient, it is possible to reduce the discrepancy between the upstream and downstream propagation direction educed impedances, but differences remain.
+Since then, other studies have suggested that an additional parameter, other than the impedance, is necessary to fully characterise acoustic liners in the presence of flow, such as a shear stress at the wall~\citep{auregan2018stress, weng2018Flow}, or the effect of viscosity~\citep{khamis2017acoustics}.